shuozhixu/LAMMPSatUCSB/README.md

 To learn LAMMPS, you may start with [this page](https://lammps.sandia.gov/tutorials.html) and [this page](https://icme.hpc.msstate.edu/mediawiki/index.php/LAMMPS_tutorials).

+Note: LAMMPS is installed on Pod, so you don't need to install it yourself.

 # An example: Calculating the GSFE curve in a BCC metal

-LAMMPS is installed on Pod, so you don't need to install it yourself.
+First, to understand the GSFE curve, read these two papers:

+- Shuozhi Xu, Yanqing Su, Lauren T.W.
+Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
+Phys.
+Solids 141 (2020) 104017
+- Shuozhi Xu, Emily Hwang, Wu-Rong Jian, Yanqing Su, Irene J. Beyerlein, [Atomistic calculations of the generalized stacking fault energies in two refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.intermet.2020.106844), Intermetallics 124 (2020) 106844

-First, on your local computer, download five files to a local directory `local_gsfe`.
+When you are ready to run simulations, download five files to a local directory `local_gsfe` on your local computer.
 The first four files can be downloaded from this github repository, including

 - `lmp_gsfe.batch`, which is for job submission
 - `lmp_gsfe.data`, which is the LAMMPS data file